How do single-family residences qualify for the Port’s sound insulation program?

 The Port of Seattle does not have the authority to limit operational access to the airport.
-FAA regulations prohibit airports from imposing restrictions on flight operations at federally funded public facilities such as Sea-Tac.
+FAA regulations prohibit airports from imposing restrictions on flight operations at federally-funded public facilities such as SEA.
 This was established by the federal Airport Noise and Capacity Act of 1990.

 What is the Fly Quiet Program?

 The annual Fly Quiet Award recognizes three airlines for their achievements in limiting the impacts of aircraft noise on local communities.
-Using noise monitor data and the Port’s flight tracking system, airlines are judged based upon the noise of their operations and their adherence to flight procedures and airport ground engine maintenance run-up restrictions.
+Using noise monitor data and the Port’s flight tracking system, airlines are judged based upon the overall noise of their operations, including late night noise exceedances, and their adherence to flight procedures and airport ground engine maintenance run-up restrictions.